monsoonmaelstrom/book2/book2.md

 “You have heard nothing of the sort,” I say confidently.
 “You’re just fishing.”

-### 41 - Sucker ^^1800 words^^
+### 41 - Sucker ^^1700 words^^

-By the time Davy and I make it back, everyone else has already returned.
-I don’t know if Davy feels better, but he certainly doesn’t feel worse, and I feel better.

-(( stuff needs to happen here.
-Davy and Alex need to talk, Alex and Liam should probably tell Hazel what they learned.
-Do they finally tell Amelia what happened to Lisette?
-Other stuff?
-Idk ))

-“I’m sorry about the flat,” I tell Liam as we stand together on the balcony.
+“I’m sorry about the flat,” I tell Liam as we stand together on the balcony in the twilight of the evening.
 “For burning it down.”
 I figure someone must have told him about it at some point over the last few days.

 Liam shrugs.
 “It was nice while it lasted.”